kaakaww/scan-configuration/SOAP/README.md

 * Pre-seeding the sitemap using the routes defined in the WSDL.
 This can be used to complement any crawled routes or can be used instead of app spidering altogether.
 * Using defined inputs to operations in the spec to inform how to communicate with the web application and gather clues on how to better attack endpoints.

+For more help configuring SOAP API's, see our [Documentation](https://docs.stackhawk.com/hawkscan/configuration/soap-configuration.html).

 ### Configuration Examples

 | Using a spec file                                                   | Using a relative URL                                                                                        |